-Applications are now being accepted for the 2019 Johns Hopkins University Laboratory for Child Development’s annual Summer Internship Program.
+Applications are now closed for the 2019 Johns Hopkins University Laboratory for Child Development’s annual Summer Internship Program.
 Summer interns will receive close mentorship by faculty, post docs, and graduate students, and will learn all aspects of cognitive development research.
 Under the direction of Drs.
 Lisa Feigenson and Justin Halberda, the Lab is currently investigating a range of issues including memory development, numerical abilities, logical reasoning, and language acquisition, in populations including young infants, toddlers, preschoolers, and adults.

 Summer interns participate fully in all aspects of research, including recruiting participants, testing infants and children in behavioral tasks, coding and analysis of data, and interpretation and presentation of results.
 Interns also participate in guided readings of developmental literature, and attend laboratory meetings in which we discuss ongoing projects or current issues in the field of cognitive development.
 Students will work primarily in the Psychological & Brain Sciences building of Johns Hopkins University in Baltimore, Maryland, and may also work at our testing site at the Maryland Science Center in Baltimore’s Inner Harbor.